Oncobit/.github/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] Your code is formatted according to coding guidelines
   - [ ] Your code does not contain hard-coded paths or labels
   - [ ] Numbers, currencies and date/time are localized
-  - [ ] Your code handles errorss as close and specific as possible
+  - [ ] Your code handles errors as close and specific as possible

 - [ ] Documentation
   - [ ] All public methods and attributes are documented